-Here are some of the most interesting, innovative, and downright cool coworking spaces Manchester has to offer.
+Here are some of the most interesting, innovative, and downright cool coworking spaces Manchester has to offer:

 Where?
 101 Princess Street, Manchester

 What makes it cool?
-On site the dedicated team offers unrivaled services to take your work to the next level.
+On site, the dedicated team offers unrivalled services to take your work to the next level.
 These include advisory board sessions with the UK’s leading venture building, access to in-house services (such as advisory on the legal and financial side of things), access to a network of investors, and regular events.
 Combined with a private cafe, high-speed internet and printing, this coworking space will take care of all your needs and let you focus on what really matters: innovation, creativity, and collaboration.